sdesilva26/docker-spark/README.md

     *NOTE: The more common way of submitting jobs to the cluster is to use the spark-submit script.
 For example,
         ```
         ./bin/spark-submit \
-          --master spark://207.184.161.138:7077 \
+          --master spark://spark-master:7077 \
           examples/src/main/python/pi.py \
           1000
         ```

  That is it as far as connecting up a Spark cluster running in Docker containers is concerned.
 The next section will briefly go over the architecture we have set up in this section.

-The sections following that will be more advanced and specific to deep learning.
+ #### Architecture